Goofy: Development under Art Babbitt

+Babbitt continued to develop the character of Goofy when he next animated him in On Ice (released in September 1935).
+Here he developed a technique he called "breaking the joints" – where Goofy's arms, legs, feet and other appendages would bend the wrong way for a few frames before popping back into the correct position.
+This gave the character a lot more loose and unpredictable movements, emphasising his stupid personality.

+Babbitt finally crystalized the character of Goofy with his third time animating the character in Moving Day (released in June 1936), where he was tasked to animate a scene of Goofy attempting to move a piano onto a truck.
+For this scene Babbitt created another first for animation: using his recently acquired 16mm camera, he filmed Pinto Colvig performing Goofy's movements in his Oregon Appleknocker persona, making Babbitt the first animator to use live-action reference.

+As animation historian Michael Barrier wrote of this scene: "Babbitt's Moving Day animation was by far his most ambitious...
+Babbitt's Goofy was the first Disney character after [Norm] Ferguson's Pluto to have a visible inner life and Goofy, stupid though he was, was clearly more complex than Pluto.
+For the most part, Pluto simply reacted; Goofy schemed and planned, however dimly."

+Ben Sharpsteen directed the majority of the Mickey, Donald and Goofy trio cartoons.
+Clock Cleaners and Lonesome Ghosts (released on both October 15 and December 24, 1937 respectively), are considered the highlights of this series, with the former being voted Number 27 in the book The 50 Greatest Cartoons.

 Progressively during the series, Mickey's part diminished in favor of Donald, Goofy, and Pluto.
-The reason for this was simple: Between the easily frustrated Donald and Pluto and the always-living-in-a-world-of-his-own Goofy, Mickey—who became progressively gentler and more laid-back—seemed to act as the straight man of the trio.
+The reason for this was simple: between the easily frustrated Donald and Pluto and the always-living-in-a-world-of-his-own Goofy, Mickey—who became progressively gentler and more laid-back—seemed to act as the straight man of the trio.
 The studio's artists found that it had become easier coming up with new gags for Goofy or Donald than Mickey, to a point that Mickey's role had become unnecessary.

-Polar Trappers, first released on June 17, 1938, was the first film to feature Goofy and Donald as a duo.
-The short features the duo as partners and owners of "Donald and Goofy Trapping Co."
-They have settled in the Arctic for an unspecified period of time, to capture live walruses to bring back to civilization.
-Their food supplies consist of canned beans.
-The focus shifts between Goofy trying to set traps for walruses and Donald trying to catch penguins to use as food — both with the same lack of success.
-Mickey would return in The Whalers, first released on August 19, 1938, but this and also Tugboat Mickey, released on April 26, 1940, would be the last two shorts to feature all three characters as a team.
+Polar Trappers, released on June 17, 1938, was the first film to feature Goofy and Donald as a duo.
+Mickey would return in The Whalers, released on August 19, 1938, but this and Tugboat Mickey, released on April 26, 1940, would be the last two shorts to feature all three characters as a team.